nokia/SReXperts/docs/eda/beginner/digital-twin.md

 | `2/2/1` | `ethernet-2-b-1` | Linecard 2, MDA "b" (2nd), port 1 |
 | `2/2/c1/1` | `ethernet-2-b-1-1` | Linecard 2, MDA "b" (2nd), connector 1, port 1 |

+Note that when QSFP28 or QSFP-DD cards are used, the physical cages are always connectors that support breakouts to one or more ports.
 ///

 Now time to add our DCGW.